Children in the Care of Others

 Do you know:

-- if there are any restrictions on people having contact with the child and what status do these have (e.g., are they as a result of a court order)?
+• Are there are any restrictions on people having contact with the child, and what status these have (e.g., are they because of a court order)?

 This free, downloadable resource raises the profile of safeguarding for your staff team.
 For use in staff rooms, on safeguarding boards or on the back of toilet doors, the poster includes tips, a space for local contact details, plus a link and QR codes to this resource page.
 Download the poster from the resources below.